ym98274/LLM-AutoProject/README.md

 For LLM training, ensure that that the `drive.py` as well as the `memfuser.py` script is replaced.
 Depending on whether you wish to train using only a single GPU, you can also use the modified training scripts.

 The LMDrive data is arranged in a series of directories with names denoting CARLA towns and wheather conditions.
 The data parsing script for the vision encoder training operates by downloading a selected list of directories.
-The
+The parsing script for the LLM component modifies nav_intruction_list.txt to match the downloaded samples.

 To use the modified architectures for evalaution on the CARLA simulator, download the model weights and update the path in `leaderboard/scripts/run_evaluation.sh`